Kennebunkport, Maine: Summer home of the Bush family

 Kennebunkport was also the summer home of former U.S. President George H. W. Bush, father of former U.S. President George W. Bush.
 First built by Bush's maternal grandfather George Herbert Walker, it has been a family home ever since, and has been owned by the Bush family since sometime in the early 1980s.
 The Bushes' ancestry is distinct from the Walker family that settled York County, Maine.
 Some of this family's Walker relatives are buried in the Kennebunkport area ancient cemeteries.
 During his presidency, George H.W.
 Bush often invited world leaders, from Margaret Thatcher to Mikhail Gorbachev, to Kennebunkport.
 In 2007, his son George W. Bush invited Vladimir Putin and Nicolas Sarkozy.
 The Bush compound is on Walkers Point, called Point Vesuvius prior to the Walker family's acquisition.

+In 2016,former librarian/ first lady Laura Bush, spoke at the dedication of the reopening of the front door at Graves Library..
+As well as announcing the fundraising kickoff to build a "new mothers wing" at the library.

 Demographics

 As of 2000, the median income for a household in the town was $54,219, and the median income for a family was $66,505.
 Males had a median income of $43,125 versus $34,028 for females.
 The per capita income for the town was $36,707.
 About 1.7% of families and 4.4% of the population were below the poverty line, including 4.4% of those under age 18 and 1.4% of those age 65 or over.